maksimKorzh/vici/README.md

  - rudimentary syntax highlighting

 # Shortcuts
      ESC - enter the 'VIEW' mode
        e - enter the 'EDIT' mode
-         q -  quit from the text editor w -  write file to disk
+       : - execute command
-         j -  cat current line to previous one d -  cut current line to copy buffer y -  copy current line to copy buffer p -  paste line from copy buffer h -  toggle syntax highlighting
+       d - cut current line to copy buffer y - copy current line to copy buffer p - paste line from copy buffer j - join current line to previous one h - toggle syntax highlighting
        1 - go to the first line
        $ - go to the last line
-         : -  execute command
   Arrows - move cursor
   PgDown - scroll 4 screen rows downwards
     PgUp - scroll 4 screen rows upwards
     HOME - move cursor to the begining of the current line END - move cursor to the end of the current line

 # Commands
     See GNU ed commands for reference, all but global